 You’ll want to take extra precautions when transporting propane.
 Start by disconnecting the tank then place it in an upright and secure position to prevent any damage or leaks.
 Avoid placing it in the trunk.
-We recommend you put it on the floor of the back seat and to crack open a window in the case there is a leak.
+We recommend you put it on the floor of the back seat and crack open a window in case there is a leak.

 Setting Up the Grill